Gwen Ffrangcon-Davies: Career

-In 1963, Ffrangcon-Davies appeared in The School for Scandal, a 1700s farce, with Gielgud, Ralph Richardson, Muriel Forbes, Richard Easton, and Laurence Naismith in London, which later toured in New York, and Toronto's O'Keefe Centre.
+In 1963, Ffrangcon-Davies appeared in The School for Scandal with Gielgud, Ralph Richardson, Muriel Forbes, Richard Easton, and Laurence Naismith in London, which later toured in New York, and Toronto's O'Keefe Centre.

 Ffrangcon-Davies retired from the stage in 1970, but continued to appear on radio and television; in one such appearance, broadcast on Christmas Day, 1990, a month before her 99th birthday, she featured in the BBC radio show, With Great Pleasure, in which stars chose favourite readings, spoken by others, and by themselves.
 She chose "The Kingdom of God", by Francis Thompson, read by Alec McCowen; a passage from The Merchant of Venice, read by herself, and Anna Massey and Alec McCowen; "These I Have Loved", by Rupert Brooke, read by Anna Massey; and, a part of the Seven Pillars of Wisdom, by T. E. Lawrence, whom she once met, read by Alec McCowen; it was included in the 1992 compilation cassette With Great Pleasure.
 In the 1980s, well into her nineties, she appeared on the Wogan chat show, in which she recited, word for word, the famous death scene of Juliet.

-She made her final acting appearance as the Dowager in The Case-Book of Sherlock Holmes feature length episode The Master Blackmailer at the age of 100.
+She made her final acting appearance as the Dowager in The Case-Book of Sherlock Holmes feature-length episode The Master Blackmailer at the age of 100.
 She was listed in The Guinness Book of Records under the category 'Oldest performer (UK)' for this role.
 Her films included The Witches (1966) and The Devil Rides Out (1968), both for Hammer Films.